 If you can, try to fly into Midway airport as opposed to O’Hare.
 It takes about 30 minutes to get to downtown and is super easy if you want to use the metro.
 O’Hare will take double the time and since it’s a major hub it will take longer to get through security, claim your bags, etc.

-One of the best weekend getaways in the USA for a coastal city vibe and good weather year-round
+One of the best weekend trips in the US for coastal city vibes and good weather year-round

-The best weekend getaway in the United States for families and awaking your INNER-CHILD
+The best US weekend getaway for families and awaking your INNER-CHILD

 Typically we will leave early on Saturday morning and spend Saturday by the hotel pool.
 If there is an event at the theme park that evening, like Hollywood Horror nights, we will do that the night we get in.
-Sunday we will visit 1 or 2 parks, and Monday we will do another park before we take the latest flight home.
+Sunday we'll visit one or two parks, and Monday we will do another park before we take the latest flight home.

 Be sure to pick which parks you are focusing on first and then pick a hotel as close as possible.
-If you are visiting Universal, try to snag a deal at one of the Universal hotels.
+If you're visiting Universal, try to snag a deal at one of the Universal hotels.
 Many of these are walking distance to the parks or they will shuttle you over on a quick water taxi across the small lake.
-Getting into the park 1 hour early is another plus.
-When you are short on time these perks can make a big difference.

 I like to use this calendar to pick when to go.
 It shows crowd levels for each park every day of the year.
 When you have limited time you can’t afford to visit on a really busy day.
 Try to find a day that is 6 or less on the scale of 1 to 10.

-One of the best weekend getaways in the USA for lively beaches and nightlife
+One of the best weekend trips in the US for a hippie vibe and Texas barbecue

-I hope this post listing the best weekend getaways in the USA helps you plan your next trip!
+I hope this post listing the best weekend trips in the USA helps you plan your next adventure!
 These are the 10 places Jake and I find ourselves returning to and again and again.
-Each city listed is easy to get to and can be done on a 2-3 day trip.
+Each city listed is easy to get to and can be done on a 2 or 3 day trip.

 Looking for more travel tips and inspiration?

 Are you a weekend jetsetter?
-What do you think are the BEST weekend getaways in the USA?
+What do you think are the BEST weekend trips in the US?
 Let me know in the comments below!